ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 Data Item:
-: A structure complying to the generic data model of JSON, i.e., composed of containers such as arrays and maps (JSON objects), and of atomic data such as null, true, false, numbers, and text strings.
+: A structure complying to the generic data model of JSON, i.e., composed of containers, namely maps (JSON objects) and arrays, and of atomic data, namely null, true, false, numbers, and text strings.
+  Also called a JSON value.

 Object:
 : Used in its generic sense, e.g., for programming language objects.
   When a JSON Object as defined in {{-json}} is meant, we specifically say JSON Object.

+Member:
+: A key/value pair in a map (JSON Object).
+(Not itself a JSON value.)

+Element:
+: An item in an array.
+(Also used with a distinct meaning in XML context for XML elements.)

 Query:
 : Short name for JSONPath expression.